mikejcorey/geocoding-nicar-2019/README.md

 ## Rules of the road
 - Some cities are very big, so if you're zoomed in close this could be misleading

-- Generally the point will map to the CENTROID, or geographic center, of a city, which may or may not be anywhere near the center of activity.
+- In the crudest method, the point could map to the CENTROID, or geographic center, of a city, which may or may not be anywhere near the center of activity.

 ### Los Angeles centroid: in the hills
 ![Los Angeles](img/geocod.io/los_angeles_centroid.png)